MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/service-service-statistics.md

 The **Service Shipment Statistics** page provides an overview of a posted service shipment.
 This includes information about the physical contents of the shipment, such as quantity of the shipped items, resource hours or costs, and weight and volume of the shipped items.

 ### <a name="posted-service-invoice-statistics"></a>Posted Service Invoice Statistics
 You can see a statistical summary on a posted service invoice on the **Service Invoice Statistics** page.
 You can view the totals of the posted service invoice.
-The data includes total amount on the service lines (including and excluding Tax) that has been posted as invoiced, Tax part, cost, and profit on the posted invoice.
+The data includes total amount on the service lines (including and excluding GST/HST) that has been posted as invoiced, GST/HST part, cost, and profit on the posted invoice.
 The page also displays information about the following:

 * The items on the service invoice lines, such as weight, volume, and the quantity of parcels.
 * The balance on the customer's account, and the maximum credit that you can extend the customer.